 Medical savings and health savings account contributions are deductible to the extent that they're deductible for federal tax purposes on the return you'd file with the IRS.
 Your Pennsylvania deduction would be the same as your federal deduction.

-529 college savings account contributions made during the year can be deducted up to $13,000 per beneficiary.
+529 college savings account contributions made during the year can be deducted up to $15,000 per beneficiary ($30,000 if married filing jointly).
 This deduction applies to both Pennsylvania 529 plans and out-of-state 529 plans.

 What Tax Credits Are Available In Pennsylvania?

 Credits reduce your tax debt directly, just as though you had made a payment.
 Pennsylvania offers two primary credits to individuals.

 - The Resident Credit is a credit for gross or net income taxes paid to other states or foreign countries by Pennsylvania residents.